kercre123/wire-pod/.github/ISSUE_TEMPLATE/problem-with-setup.md

 ---
 name: Problem with setup
 about: Please follow this template if you are having issues setting wire-pod up.
+I (kercre123) will not be providing support for these.
-title: "[HELP]"
+title: "[HELP] <describe issue here>"
-labels: help wanted
+labels: ''
 assignees: ''

 ---